Gender diversity: More women in leadership is better for business

 "Unfortunately, a lot of workplaces are still geared to that model."

-Diversity Works New Zealand is a not-for-profit that focusses on all dimensions of diversity including gender, ableness, sexual orientation, ethnicity, culture, and faith.
+Diversity Works New Zealand is a not-for-profit that focuses on all dimensions of diversity including gender, ableness, sexual orientation, ethnicity, culture, and faith.

-The organisation helps businesses "do diversity and inclusion well, and do well because of it."
+The organisation helps businesses "do diversity and inclusion well, and do well because of it".

 Miller said workplaces that are diverse and inclusive, where all staff are encouraged to be involved and speak up, are hothouses for innovation and new ideas.